khale/encryption-wrappers/README.md

 ## Usage

-To do custom hybrid encryption, generate a long (256-bit) pseudo-random key for AES:
+To do custom hybrid encryption, generate a long pseudo-random key for AES.
+You can plug in whatever key length you'd like, but at least 256 is recommended:

 ```
 $ ./gen-aes-key 256 > aes-key.hex
 ```

 Encrypt this random key using `./rsa-encrypt.sh`.
-You first need an RSA key-pair:
+You first need an RSA key-pair (use a key length of at least 2048):

 ```
 $ ./gen-rsa-key.sh 2048